 Initially a 6-year tourism strategy was developed in 2014 and refreshed in 2017.
 The focus was on marketing and promoting the area, supporting tourism businesses and improving the visitor experience.

-The refreshed and extended Hinkley Tourism Strategy 2020 – 2023 reflects the phase 4 HTAP strategic action plan.
+The refreshed and extended Hinkley Tourism Strategy 2020 – 2023 (PDF 718KB) reflects the phase 4 HTAP strategic action plan.

 The partnership is currently delivering the fourth strategic action plan up to the end March 2023.
 All plans are signed off by Somerset Council but are developed with all partners to benefit the areas of Somerset and Exmoor.